1860 Pittsburgh Directory Alfred

 wharves, or wandered through the streets in the vain hope of securing a little

 work to support their destitute families.
-I was in a position to know these
+I was in a position to know these things

-asked, has this to do with Father Treacy?
+this to do with Father Treacy?
 A great deal.

 Bishop Domenec,